TRAVEL | A treasure trove of history at Boljoon, Cebu

 Without proper preservation methods, relics such as these would just eventually disintegrate.

 I don't know what these are but they look interesting.

 Paper does not last forever.
 These items here need proper treatment to last.

-Moving on to food, I was amused with My Bibe's introduction to torta, which all the while she thought was something made with beaten egg like tortang talong (eggplant fried with beaten egg, sometimes with ground pork).
+Moving on to food, I was amused with Kwittiegirl's introduction to torta, which all the while she thought was something made with beaten egg like tortang talong (eggplant fried with beaten egg, sometimes with ground pork).
 Much to her surprise, it was some baked goodie akin to mamon (sponge cake), only denser.
 A common offering across different towns in Cebu, and with each one most probably claiming to be the original, it was something I didn't really think much about during my college years in the city.
 But now I miss it.